 Our most recent survey data from graduates shows:

-See what Sheffield's postgraduate alumni say in our career case studies section.
+Hear more from Sheffield's postgraduate alumni in our career case studies section.

-To apply for MA Magazine Journalism you'll need one of the following:
+To apply for Magazine Journalism you'll need one of the following:

 If English is not your first language, or your first degree was not taught in English, you'll need to demonstrate your aptitude in the language.
-Our requirement is for an overall IELTS score of 7, with a minimum of 7 in each component, or the equivalent scores in another qualification.
+Our IELTS requirement is for an average score of 7.5 overall with a minimum of 7.0 in each element, or the equivalent scores in another qualification.